 Instead of focusing only on technical specifications, your product descriptions should explain the benefits and real-life value of the product.

-Fix: Write descriptions that highlight how the product improves the customer’s life.
+Write descriptions that highlight how the product improves the customer’s life.
 Use clear language, engaging storytelling, and benefit-driven messaging.
+In 2026, AI tools built into Shopify Magic can help you generate and optimise descriptions at scale.

 4. Weak Product Photography